-It affects an estimated 17 million people in the UK.
-This article aims to explain exactly what high blood pressure is and what causes it.
-Additionally, this article explores how to reduce high blood pressure, and consequently reduce the risk of having a stroke.
+High blood pressure affects an estimated 17 million people in the UK.
+This article aims to explain exactly what this condition is and what causes it.
+Additionally, this article explores how to reduce hypertension, and consequently reduce the risk of having a stroke.

 What is high blood pressure?